Achaak/pikas/packages/button/README.md

 # @pikas-ui/button

-This package contains a button component.
+This package contains a button components.

 ## Getting Started